How to Successfully Divide Perennials

 This process provides a good time to address soil drainage issues, add organic matter, look for grubs; basically look at soil conditions in general and address issues.
 Adding organic matter such as Cotton Burr Compost will add oxygen, improve drainage and increase the fertility of the soil.
 Using Good Earth brand Jump Start will aid in quick root establishment; mix with soil when transplanting.
 Transplant into a garden space with appropriate sun exposure.

-Some of the many perennials that benefit from being divided include yarrow, bleeding heart, gayfeather, creeping jenny, sedum, dead nettle, foam flowers, coral bells, hellebores, ajuga, astilbe, phlox, iris, cannas, bergenia, anemonees, daylilies, hostas, stokesia, lamb’s ear, huechera, bleeding heart, ornamental grasses and ferns.
+Some of the many perennials that benefit from being divided include yarrow, bleeding heart, gayfeather, creeping jenny, sedum, dead nettle, foam flowers, coral bells, hellebores, ajuga, astilbe, phlox, iris, cannas, bergenia, anemonees, daylilies, hostas, stokesia, lamb’s ear, huechera, ornamental grasses and ferns.
 Although most perennials respond well and even need to be divided, some perennials should be left undisturbed.
 Avoid dividing peonies, lavender, goat’s beard, swamp milkweed, baptisia australis, candytuft, Russian sage, garden sage, rosemary, and euphorbia.

 Be brave; most perennials are tough and will grow better after dividing!